siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 003 Continuity.md

 # 3. Continuity

-Reconfiguration in a region of $u$ is a fact of $u$ itself.
-It is not private to one part of the extent.
-The surrounding extent must accord with that change.
-If it did not, the reconfiguration could not be said to have occurred in $u$ at all.
-That makes an ordering of registrations possible.
-Label two such ordered registrations $1$ and $2$.

-Continuity does not begin from a primitive minimal change.
-It begins from the fact that the whole extent is registered again as

-$$
-u_2(\mathbf{r}),
-$$

-rather than

-$$
-u_1(\mathbf{r}).
-$$

-The question is then: in what sense is $u_2$ the same energy, continuously reconfigured, rather than an unrelated second distribution?

-The answer is continuous flow.
-The later registration must be a redistribution of the same energy already present in the earlier one.
-Chapter 2 named that joining flow $\mathbf F$.
+Chapter 2 named the continuous joining flow $\mathbf F$.
 For a particular ordered pair of registrations, we now write the local bookkeeping of that same flow as

 $$
 \mathbf{S}(\mathbf{r};1,2).